MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

         return Problem(name="Freight Balancing Problem", problem_type=ProblemType.ising, terms=terms)
     ```

-The Function now contains two functions: The ``main``-function is executed when a http-request is received.
+The function now contains two functions: The ``main``-function is executed when a http-request is received.
 It parses the request and looks at the request URL.
 If a ``mineralWeights``-parameter is found in the URL, these weights are processed.
 If the URL doesn't contain this parameter, the request body is analyzed.
 If a ``mineralWeights``-parameter is found in the body, these weights are processed.
 Weights are passed to the ``createProblemForMineralWeights``-function that creates a ``Problem``-object.
 The ``main``-function passes this ``Problem``-object to an Azure Quantum solver and returns the results.

 ## Prepare your cloud environment

-Let's now prepare the target environment that will host the Function.
+You can now prepare the target environment that will host the Function.
 Preparation includes the creation of an empty Azure Function App and granting access to your Quantum Workspace.

-1. To begin, go to the [Azure Portal](https://portal.azure.com) and sign in to your Azure account.
+1. Go to the [Azure Portal](https://portal.azure.com) and sign in to your Azure account.
 1. Create a Function App.
 Select **Create a resource** in the upper left corner of the portal.

     :::image type="content" source="media/how-to-publish-qio-job-as-azurefunction/prepare-cloud-env-1.png" alt-text="Create a resource":::